karoru23/WSI-PeruDB/README.md

 # WSI-PeruDB [![DOI](https://zenodo.org/badge/747418826.svg)](https://zenodo.org/doi/10.5281/zenodo.10558511)
 This package allows users to access the Water Stable Isotope Database in Peru.
-It includes 464 stations over Peru, updated until 2023, and provides an interactive map for exploring the spatial distribution of all the stations.
-Additionally, it offers features for technical validation and display temporal series for each station and department across Peru.
+Provides an interactive map for exploring the spatial distribution of all the stations.
+Additionally, it offers features for technical validation and displays temporal series for each station and department across Peru.

 ## How to use it
-Before installing the WSIPeruDB package, users must create a new environment and install either Jupyter Notebook or JupyterLab.
+Before installing the WSIPeruDB package, users must create a new environment and install Jupyter Notebook or JupyterLab.
 Additionally, users should use the Chrome browser to avoid issues with visualization.

 Then, users can install the package WSIPeruDB: